-SmartTrust 463 consists of a unit investment trust designated Strategic Growth & Income Trust, Series 20.
-The sponsor is Hennion & Walsh, Inc. The trust seeks to provide investors with the possibility of capital appreciation and current dividend income, through investment in an unmanaged, diversified portfolio of equity securities of companies and common stock of closed-end investment companies.
+SmartTrust 460 consists of a unit investment trust designated 60/40 Quality Allocation Trust, Series 2.
+The sponsor is Hennion & Walsh, Inc. The trust seeks to provide investors with the possibility of total return potential through capital appreciation and dividend income, through investment in an unmanaged, diversified portfolio of equity securities of operating companies and exchange-traded funds.
 The sponsor cannot assure that the trust will achieve these objectives.

-An investment can be made directly in the closed-end funds held by the trust rather than through an investment in the trust and these direct investments can be made without paying the sales charge, operating expenses and organizational charges of the trust.
+An investment can be made directly in the funds held by the trust rather than through an investment in the trust and these direct investments can be made without paying the sales charge, operating expenses and organizational charges of the trust.